-Q. What do you think about the recent report that a prominent Dutch politician is calling for Jordan to change its name to Palestine as part of a solution to the Middle East conflict?
+Q. What do you think about prominent Dutch politician that was calling for Jordan to change its name to Palestine as part of a solution to the Middle East conflict?

 A. It’s a great idea with both Biblical and historical precedent.
 As the Israelites were traveling toward the promised land God told Moses,